Fracture Detection in Pediatric Wrist Trauma X-ray Images Using YOLOv8 Algorithm: Experiments

 \subsection{Experiment Setup}

-In the process of training all models, we use YOLOv8 models trained on COCO val2017 dataset \cite{lin2014microsoft} as pre-trained models.
-According to the experimental data provided by Ultralytics \cite{glenn2022}\cite{glenn2023}, the number of epochs used for YOLOv5 training was 300, while YOLOv8 increased the number of epochs to 500.
-Since we use pre-trained models, we initially set the total number of epochs to 200 and set the patience to 50, which means that if no observable improvement after waiting for 50 epochs, the training will stop early.
-When training YOLOv8m, we find that the model training stop early at epoch 112 and the best performance is at epoch 62.
-To save computing resources, we change the number of epochs for all model training to 100.
+During the model training process, we utilize pre-trained YOLOv8 model from the MS COCO (Microsoft Common Objects in Context) val2017 dataset \cite{lin2014microsoft}.
+The research reports provided by Ultralytics \cite{glenn2022,glenn2023} suggests that YOLOv5 training requires 300 epochs, while training YOLOv8 requires 500 epochs.
+Since we use pre-trained model, we initially set the total number of epochs to 200 with a patience of 50, which indicate that the training would end early if no observable improvement is noticed after waiting for 50 epochs.
+In the experiment comparing the effect of the optimizer on the model performance, we notice that the best epcoh of all the models is within 100, as shown in Table \ref{comparison}, mostly concentrated between 50 and 70 epochs.
+Therefore, to save computing resources, we adjust the number of epochs for our model training to 100.

-For the hyperparameters of the model training, according to the suggestion of Glenn \cite{glenn2023}, the Adam \cite{kingma2014adam} optimizer is more suitable for training small custom dataset, while the SGD \cite{ruder2016overview} optimizer always performs better on large datasets.
-We use Adam and SGD optimizers to train YOLOv8 models separately, and compare the effects of the two optimizers for model training, and the comparison results are shown in Table \ref{comparison}.
+As the suggestion \cite{glenn2023} of Glenn, for model training hyperparameters, the Adam \cite{kingma2014adam} optimizer is more suitable for small custom datasets, while the SGD \cite{ruder2016overview} optimizer perform better on larger datasets.
+To prove the above conclusion, we train YOLOv8 algorithm models using the Adam and SGD optimizers, respectively, and compare the effects on the model performance.
+The comparison results are shown in Table \ref{comparison}.

-For the experiments in Section \ref{experiment}, we choose Adam \cite{kingma2014adam} as the optimizer, and the weight decay of the optimizer is set to 5×$10^{-4}$, while the initial learning rate is set to 1×$10^{-3}$.
-In addition, we set the input image size to 640 and 1024, train different models on GeForce RTX 3080Ti 12GB and GeForce RTX 3090 24GB, respectively, and both batch size are set to 16.
-We train the models on Python 3.8 and PyTorch 1.8.2, and recommend that readers use Python 3.7 or higher and PyTorch 1.7 or higher for training.
-It is worth noting that due to GPU memory limitations, when training YOLOv8l model, GeForce RTX 3090 24GB used 4 worker threads to load data, and GeForce RTX 3080Ti 12GB used 3 worker threads to load data.
+For the experiments, we choose the SGD optimizer with an initial learning rate of 1$\times10^{-2}$, a weight decay of 5$\times10^{-4}$, and a momentum of 0.937 during our model training.
+We set the input image size to 640 and 1024 for training on a single GPU GeForce RTX 3080Ti 12GB with a batch size of 16.
+We train the model using Python 3.8 and PyTorch 1.8.2, and recommend readers to use Python 3.7 or higher and PyTorch 1.7 or higher for training.
+It is noteworthy that due to GPU memory limitations, we choose 3 worker threads to load data on GPU GeForce RTX 3080Ti 12GB when training our model.
 Therefore, using GPUs with larger memory and more computing power can effectively increase the speed of model training.